drashley/HGSVC_paper/README.md

-# SingleCellToolkit
+# inversion detection for HGSVC paper

-Collaborators: Ashley Sanders, Aaron Taudt and David Porubsky
+Collaborators: Ashley Sanders, and David Porubsky

-The main purpose of this R-package is to embrace currently available tools for comprehensive single cell data analysis.
+The main purpose of this R-package is to locate inversions from a collection of Strand-seq bam files

 Functionalities:
 Data quality control,